 After the initial scan, whenever anything is turned up, the results of subsequent scans are communicated to you through email, pop-up messages in Dashlane, and Dark Web Alerts.

-These alerts prompt you to change your affected passwords, which are also then listed as compromised passwords in Password Health in your app.
+These alerts prompt you to change your affected passwords, which are also then listed as compromised passwords in Password Health.

 Setting up Dark Web Monitoring